 Shared objectives lead to security

 The Plan’s governors consider benefit security, contribution stability, and equity among members to be top strategic priorities.
-Read what the Plan's governors have to say about their top strategic priorities.

 The Board of Trustees is a 12-member board.
 As fiduciaries, Trustees are legally bound to act in the interests of all Plan members.
 The Board of Trustees sets the investment strategy and funding risk that are appropriate for the Plan’s long-term obligations and establishes policies for administering benefits.